IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_requirements.md

 Complete these steps for each worker node in Kubernetes cluster to prepare your environment for installing the CSI (Container Storage Interface) driver.

-1. **For RHEL OS users:** Ensure proper connectivity and that the following packages are installed:

-    If using RHCOS or if the packages are already installed, skip this step and continue to step 2.

-    - `sg3_utils`
-    - `iscsi-initiator-utils`
-    - `device-mapper-multipath`
-    - `xfsprogs` (if XFS file system is required)

-2. Configure Linux® multipath devices on the host.
+1. Configure Linux® multipath devices on the host.

    **Important:** Be sure to configure each worker with storage connectivity according to your storage system instructions.
 For more information, find your storage system documentation in [IBM Documentation](http://www.ibm.com/docs/).